aws-quickstart/cdk-eks-blueprints/docs/pipelines.md

 # Pipelines

 While it is convenient to use the CDK CLI to deploy your first cluster, we recommend setting up automated pipelines that deploy and update your Amazon EKS infrastructure.
-To accomplish this, use the [CDK Pipelines](https://docs.aws.amazon.com/cdk/api/latest/docs/pipelines-readme.html) CDK module, which uses AWS CodePipeline to create CI/CD pipelines that help to manage your infrastructure.
+To accomplish this, use the [CDK Pipelines](https://docs.aws.amazon.com/cdk/api/latest/docs/pipelines-readme.html) module, which uses AWS CodePipeline to create CI/CD pipelines that help to manage your infrastructure.

-Additionally, SSP uses a GitHub integration that the pipelines CDK module provides in order to integrate CI/CD pipelines with GitHub.
-The result is that new configurations pushed to a GitHub repository that contain the CDK are automatically deployed.
+To integrate CI/CD pipelines with GitHub, SSP uses a GitHub integration that the CDK Pipelines module provides.
+The result is automatic deployment of new configurations that are pushed to your GitHub repository.

 ## Creating a pipeline